jfclere/tomcat-operator-quickstart/README.md

 # tomcat-operator-quickstart
 Quickstart for Tomcat Operator

-The repository just demo the use of https://github.com/web-servers/tomcat-s2i it assumes you have built a docker image there and tag it like IMAGE_BUILDER_TAG
+The repository just demos the use of https://github.com/web-servers/tomcat-s2i it assumes you have built a docker image there and tag it like IMAGE_BUILDER_TAG

 Usage